MB1151/mimic_micro_autograd/README.md

 ### `modularized_implementation`

-This directory hosts the python scripts containing the same code from Jupyter notebooks but is modularized to be reused and training.
+This directory houses the python scripts containing the same models built in the Jupyter notebooks but modularized to be reused for training and quick experimentation.

 ## Usage